rmathisen-aws/Configure_Launch_and_SSH-RDP_into_EC2_Instances/README.md

 Key Pair: Create & Download new key pair. \
 A Key Pair has a Private Key (you just downloaded this!)  & Public Key (AWS keeps this copy). \
 When you select the Key Pair to use, AWS will place this Public Key on the Instance.
 We use our Private Key to connect to the instance.

+\
+Status Checks: \
+System Status Checks: Make sure the traffic can reach the hardware the instance is running on.
+Verifies that your instance is reachable.
+Ensures that your EC2 Host, power, networking, and software systems are all working. \
+Instance Status Checks: